dfinity/motoko/doc/README.md

 <https://hydra.dfinity.systems/job/dfinity-ci-build/motoko/docs/latest/download/1/overview-slides.html>.

-The local documentation is suboptimal and compiled with pandoc, not docusaurus so it doesn't understand or process remark file includes, admonitions nor enable the motoko interpreter.
+The local documentation is suboptimal and compiled with pandoc, not docusaurus so it doesn't understand or process remark-code-import file includes, docusaurus admonitions (`:: Tip` etc) nor enable the motoko interpreter.

-For a richer preview, try
+For a richer preview that supports these features, and auto-updates as you edit doc source, try:

 ```
 make preview